Azure/azureml-examples/accelerators/federated-learning/automated_provisioning/ReadMe.md

 - `SubscriptionId_Orchestrator`: the Id of the subscription to which the orchestrator will belong (default: "48bbc269-ce89-4f6f-9a12-c6f91fcb772d", _a.k.a._ the AIMS subscription).
 - `AMLWorkspaceName`: the name of the orchestrator Azure ML workspace to create, if it doesn't exist already (default: "aml1p-ml-wus2").
 - `AMLWorkspaceRGName`: the name of the orchestrator resource group to create, if it doesn't exist already (default: "aml1p-rg").
-- `AMLWorkspaceLocation`: the location of the orchestrator Azure ML workspace (default: "westus2")
+- `AMLWorkspaceLocation`: the location of the orchestrator Azure ML workspace (default: "westus2").
 - `K8sClusterName`: the name of the K8s cluster to connect to the orchestrator Azure ML workspace (default: "ta4h-k8s-01"). **Note that this is just used to create the name of the Arc cluster and its resource group.
 The K8s cluster is referenced implicitly by the kube config file that was created during the previous step.**
 - `AMlComputeName`: the name of the Azure ML compute to be created (default: "ta4h-01-compute" - must be between 2-16 characters and only contain alphanumeric characters or dashes). **This is the compute name you will be using when submitting jobs.**

-The command should look something like the below (with the parameters replaced by your own values of course):
+The command should look something like the below (with the parameters replaced by your own values of course).

 ```ps1
 ./ps/ConnectSiloToOrchestrator.ps1 "Your-Orchestrator-SubscriptionId" "Your-Orchestrator-Workspace-Name" "Your-Orchestrator-Resource-Group-Name" "Your-Orchestrator-Location" "Name-of-K8s-Cluster-to-Connect" "AML-Compute-Name-to-Create"